Aswath1999/NurseEase/README.md

 </pre>

 ## App Demo:
 You can checkout the app demo at https://nurseease.onrender.com.
 You can use the username: Nurseease2023 and password: Nurseease2023@ to login or you can create a new account using your email address.
+Have some patience when loading the website for the first time :)
 ![Screenshot](login.png)
 ![Screenshot](patients.png)
 ![Screenshot](vitals.png)